willfaught/paige/README.md

 If one is missing, the other is used without the middle dot.
 For the home page, the title is the page title, or the site title otherwise.

-The HTML body can have a header, a body, and a footer.
+The HTML body has a header, a body, and a footer.
-The header has the menu, the page title, the page description, the page authors, and the page date.
+The header has the menu.
-The body has the page content.
+The body has the page article.
 The footer has the copyright notice and the theme link.
+The article has the page metadata, table of contents, and content.
+The metadata has the page title, description, terms, authors, date, and reading time.

-The page title and description can be Markdown.
+The copyright notice, title, and description can be Markdown.
 Markup is stripped for HTML and RSS titles.

 The page title is displayed in an `h1` tag, so page content headers must start with `h2`.